Range

 Example

-In this example, the client has requested the first 1000 bytes of a large JPEG image file.
-The server responds with the 206 Partial Content status code, and the HTTP Content-Range header indicates which byte range is sent, as well as the total length of the file.
+A client requests the first 1,000 bytes of a large image file.
+The server responds with 206 Partial Content and specifies the byte range and total file size in the Content-Range header.

 Range: bytes=0-999